InformaticsMatters/bandr/README.md

 >   For a detailed description of each utility refer to `backup.py` or
     `recovery.py`, where the operation and supported environment variables are explained.

+Assuming you've logged into Docker hub you can build the **latest** image with the following commands from the appropriate directory: -

+    $ docker-compose build
+    $ docker-compoise push

+And the **stable** image with: -

+    $ IMAGE_TAG=stable docker-compose build
+    $ IMAGE_TAG=stable docker-compose push